 Root rot

-Root rot is a serious disease in which the roots lose their ability to absorb water.
-The supply of water to the leaves stops and they turn brown.
+Root rot is a severe disease in which the roots lose their ability to absorb water.
+The supply of water to the leaves stops, and they turn brown.

-This is very similar to drought stress because the leaves start to dry in both cases.
-Usually, first the edge and then the whole leaf blade turns brown.
+This is similar to drought stress because the leaves start to dry in both cases.
+Usually, the edge and then the whole leaf blade turn brown first.

 How to fix

-Only water the magnolia when the soil is 2 inches or drier.
+Only water the magnolia when the soil is 2 inches dry.
 Do this in the first 1-2 years after planting.

 If your magnolia is growing too close to where water collects or flows, try to divert the water to the side.
 Next spring, transplant the magnolia to a less wet location with well-drained soil.